-If you are an adventure junkie or like to explore lesser-known places, Pandav Falls and Caves is the place to consider.
+If you are an adventure junkie or like to explore lesser-known places, Pandav Falls and Caves are the place to consider.
 Nestled in the heart of Panna National Park, this site is an enchanting destination where history meets natural beauty.
 Located near the famous Khajuraho temples, this serene spot offers visitors a perfect blend of adventure, tranquility, and intriguing history.

 A look into the past